-- 1. To understand the basics of computer forensics, legal and ethical considerations, and the importance of maintaining the integrity of digital evidence. - 2.
-Apply different types of computer forensic tools to preserve the integrity of data in the network. - 3.
-Analyze and validate forensics data from the communicating devices to detect intruders. - 4.
-Apply the various firewall techniques to detect the vulnerabilities in the networks. - 5.
-Implement real-world hacking techniques to test system security and to ensure the system's safety from hackers.
+1. Analyze computer forensics principles, legal and ethical considerations, and the importance of preserving digital evidence integrity.

+- 2. Apply forensic tools to ensure data integrity and security in network environments. - 3.
+Analyze and validate forensic data from communication devices to detect and analyze intrusion attempts. - 4.
+Analyze firewall techniques to identify and mitigate network vulnerabilities. - 5.
+Apply and analyze real-world hacking techniques to test system security and enhance protection against cyber threats.

-PO1:Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+PO1: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.